JohnBra/vite-web-extension/README.md

 If you need to declare extra HTML pages beyond those the manifest accommodates, place them in the Vite config under build.rollupOptions.input.

-This example includes a welcome page to open when the user installs the extension.

 CSS files in the `src/pages/*` directories are not necessary.
 They are left in there in case you want to use it in combination with Tailwind CSS. **Feel free to delete them**.